gordonbanderson/silverstripe-elastica/docs/en/Configuration.md

 #Configuration

 ##Initial YML Configuration
-The first step is to configure the Elastic Search service.
+The first step is to enable the Elastic Search service.
 To do this, the configuration system is used.
 The simplest default configuration (i.e. for `mysite/_config/elastica.yml`) is:

 ```yml